yashkathe/RaspberryPI-Sys-Info-Library/README.md

 # Raspberry PI Sys

-This project is an npm library for extracting various metrics from a Raspberry Pi.
-It includes functions to read CPU and GPU temperatures, disk usage, network statistics, system uptime, load average, and voltage information.
+This project is an npm library for extracting various metrics from Raspberry Pi.

 ## Table of Contents
 - [Installation](#installation)